birchstagdev/symbolic-compression/README.md

 ## 📜 Philosophy

-This is a **human-first, ai-ready perceptual system**.
+This is a human-first, ai-ready perceptual system.
 It does not aim for realism or photometric accuracy.
-It aims to **preserve what mattered** and reconstruct **what should be remembered**.
+It aims to preserve what mattered and reconstruct what should be remembered.

+> "Perception is no longer pixels — it's meaning."

 ---

 ## 🧪 Status

-- ✅ Perceptual analysis architecture defined
+- ✅ Perceptual encoder complete
+- ✅ Symbolic decoder prototype implemented
+- ✅ CIEDE2000 and spatial logic active
-- ✅ Decoder theory scoped
+- ✅ Cultural grammar and narrative layer added
-- ☐ Decoder system in development
+- ☐ Decoder symbol visualizer (planned)
-- ☐ NPC integration planned
+- ☐ Full NPC integration module (planned)
-- ☐ Symbolic rendering pending
+- ☐ Rendering engine for symbolic views (pending)

 ---